MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 To perform the configuration, you need the following resources:
 - A SharePoint 2013 farm or newer.
-- An AD FS farm version 2 or newer, already created, with the public key of the ADFS signing certificate exported in a .cer file
+- An AD FS farm version 2 or newer, already created, with the public key of the AD FS signing certificate exported in a .cer file.

 This article uses the following values:
 - SharePoint site URL: `https://spsites.contoso.local/`